JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lecture.md

 which means you cannot instantiate them.
 They purpose is
 * to allow to define operations for broad class of concrete types
-* to inform compiler about constant values, which can be used
+* to inform compiler about constant values, which can be used Notice in the above example that parameters of types do not have to be types, but also values of primitive types, as in the above example of `AbstractArray` `N` is the number of dimensions which is an integer value.

-For convenience, it is common to name some important partially instantiated Abstract types, for example `AbstractVector` as
+For convenience, it is common to give some important partially instantiated Abstract types an **alias**, for example `AbstractVector` as
 ```julia
 const AbstractVector{T} = AbstractArray{T,1}
 ```